-Like James, the majority of confined youth nationwide were committed for technical violations, status offenses, public disorder or property crimes.
+Like James, the majority of confined youth nationwide were committed for technical violations, status offenses, public disorder, or property crimes.
 Only 34 percent of committed youth were brought up for assault and robbery.
 As the Annie E. Casey Foundation argues, juvenile commitments should be limited to youth with serious criminal offenses who pose clear risks to public safety.
-Otherwise, the removal of delinquent youth from their homes, schools and communities is more likely to lead to harm than good.
+Otherwise, the removal of delinquent youth from their homes, schools, and communities is more likely to lead to harm than good.
 Not a good return on investment.

-While zero tolerance might have been grounded on good intentions, it’s bad policy.
-Closing the school to prison pipeline is a far better alternative.
+While zero-tolerance might have been grounded on good intentions, it’s bad policy.
+Closing the school-to-prison pipeline is a far better alternative.

 Dr. Scott Henggeler is the co-founder and developer of Multisystemic Therapy.
 Dr. Henggeler has published nearly 300 journal articles, book chapters, and books.
 He is the recipient of prestigious national awards including Points of Light Foundation President’s Award, Families Count Award, and he was named one of the twelve people who saved rehabilitation by the American Society of Criminology.
 Dr. Henggeler has also served on numerous editorial and review boards.
 He received his Ph.D. from the University of Virginia.